IDC Names Securiti a Worldwide Leader in Data Privacy

 For more information, request a demo.

-Data discovery in the context of privacy refers to the process of identifying and understanding the personal data an organization collects, processes, and stores.
+Data discovery in the context of privacy is a broader concept that encompasses the process of identifying and understanding the personal data an organization collects, processes, and stores.
 It is a fundamental step in privacy compliance and data protection efforts, allowing organizations to assess and manage privacy risks.

 Get all the latest information, law updates and more delivered to your inbox